How it all began.....

 Kart Racing today is unarguably the least expensive form of motorsport, but don't let the size of the vehicle or the smaller price tag fool you, racing karts have the gut wrenching, nail biting excitement of full size open wheel racing.
 Adrenaline is a key component of kart racing, get into a kart and you will get your share.

-Although scaled down in terms of speed and complexity, karting compares favorably with Formula 1 and CART racing in terms of on-track feel.
-Because kart racing is similar to F1 or CART, many F1 and CART drivers get their start in karts.
-Drivers such as Ayrton Senna, Michael Schumacher, Alex Zanardi, Scott Pruett, Kevin Harvick, Fernando Alonzo and Rubens Barrichello all got their start as karting champions and many race karts in the off season to keep their skills sharp.
+Although scaled down in terms of speed and complexity, karting compares favorably with Formula 1 and other forms of car racing in terms of on-track feel.
+Because kart racing is similar to F1, most F1 drivers get their start in karts.
+Drivers such as Lewis Hamilton, Michael Schumacher, Sebastian Vettel, Scott Pruett, Kevin Harvick, Fernando Alonzo and Rubens Barrichello all got their start as karting champions and many race karts in the off season to keep their skills sharp.

 Almost anyone 8 years or older can race karts, it's common to see entire families racing on a weekend.
 There are a variety of classes based on age, weight of kart and driver combined, type of motor and experience.